-The Registrar's Office is responsible for high school liaison, admissions, awards and financial aid, registration, maintenance of student records, and Encaenia, the King's graduation ceremony.
+The Registrar's Office is responsible for high school liaison, admissions, awards and financial aid, registration, and degree advising and requirements, maintenance of student records and transcripts, Encaenia, the King's graduation ceremony, institutional reporting, and AIO support

 Staff also provide information, advice and assistance to students.
 They can offer advice on admissions, academic regulations and appeals, the selection of programmes and financial aid advising.
 In addition, they are prepared to help students who are not quite sure what sort of assistance they are looking for, referring them as appropriate to academic departments for advice about specific major and honours programmes or to other services on campus as may be appropriate.